yukikitayama/fitbit/README.md

   - Follow [the fitbit instructions](https://help.fitbit.com/articles/en_US/Help_article/1565.htm#ImpactsAccuracy) to
     reset heart rate recording and wear the device as fitbit instructs.
   - Heart rate logging sometimes stops when you take off fitbit device and wear again.
-- Firbit scale, Aria Air, needs to be placed on a hard floor to get the correct data.
+- Fitbit scale, Aria Air, needs to be placed on a hard floor to get the correct data.
   - For example, if you place the scale on a carpet floor, it gives you a wrong number like a half of your weight.
 - Choose **Personal** for OAuth 2.0 Application Type in registering app, because it allows us to get the intraday data, which is a finer granularity of data such as heart rate time series in 1 second and 1 minute level.